Yankees CF Hicks to have surgery, out several months

 “We’ll just have to figure it out on the fly a little bit,” Boone said.

-”He’s certainly in play, and we’re very comfortable with him as far as from the coaching staff’s standpoint.
-We’ve been with him a lot.
-We know him well.
-So, we’ll cross that bridge if we have to at some point,” Boone said. ”But nothing is imminent there.”

-Meanwhile, corner outfielder Clint Frazier (neck) was out of the starting lineup again after missing the previous three games.

-In the afternoon, Boone said Frazier told the staff he was ready to play.
-But first, he was scheduled to meet with team physicians before the game.
+Yankees outfielder Clint Frazier (neck) was feeling better after missing three straight games and told the staff he was good to go.
+Frazier was scheduled to meet with team physicians before Friday night’s game and there was a chance he could play, Boone said.

 Pitching coach Matt Blake and first base coach Reggie Willits returned to the team.
 They had been away after testing positive for COVID-19.